 Transparency and directness are always appreciated by recruiters.
 I recommend that they inform at the first indicator that the offer is coming, or even when they get to the reference stage to buy us more time.
 If we’re the first choice, let us know!
 No promises we can accelerate the process on our end, but they won’t know unless they ask.

-Sandy De La Garza, Talent Acquisition Manager at Enterprise Rent-A-Car said:
+Sandy De La Garza, Talent Acquisition Manager at Enterprise Mobility said:

 During the interview process, I believe it is important to be transparent to enable both the company and the candidates to make the best decisions regarding their futures.
 I encourage applicants to be honest about companies they are interviewing with and where they stand in the process.
 This allows the recruiters the opportunity to provide detailed information regarding the company and position to potentially help the candidate make the decision that is best for them and their future.